cyber-eternal/nestjs-template/README.md

 # nodejs-nest

-Boilerplate based on Node.js, Nest.js and TypeScript
+Template based on Nest.js, RabbitMQ and TypeORM